pimoroni/Picade-Sketch/README.md

 A list of modifier key constants can be found here: https://www.arduino.cc/en/Reference/KeyboardModifiers

 Other keys can be represented as a single character, like space `' '` or x `'x'`.

+# Picade Megadrive Sketch

+This is a custom Picade firmware designed to run two classic SEGA Megadrive controllers ad translate button presses into keyboard input.

 # Using These Files